akspiel/Hacking-LMS/README.md

 2. Click the 'Advanced settings' tab.
 3. In the 'Raw initial SCSS' field, paste the CSS from the Moodle stylesheet in this repo.
 ## Test First
-The stylesheets have been tested with standard installations and default themes.
-If your LMS has other customizations, you may need to do some tweaking.
 I recommend first doing a test with Chrome Developer Tools to see how the styles will be applied.
 1. In Chrome, open a course page in your LMS.
 2. Right-click anywhere and then select **Inspect** from the context menu.
 This will open Chrome Developer Tools.
 3. Make sure the 'Elements' tab is selected.